edb-bureau/staten/README.md

 ### How

 National currency built on a blockchain with strong individual privacy rights.
+Every physical object modelled with relevant properties.
 Having every transaction stored on a blockchain will open up for implementing policies based on algorithms.

 Before that the project needs to gain traction and momentum.
 This can be done through several stages.
 I believe the focus should be on gaining contributors in the beginning before appealing to voters leading up to a national election.